logzio/jmx2logzio/README.md

 You'll find the jmx2logzio jar file in the jmx2logzio/target/ folder.

 ## Changelog
+- v1.0.4
+    - Jmx2logz.io logger changed from logback to slf4j and will now inhere its properties from the java app.
+    - Set level feature was removed and will also be inherited from the main ap
 - v1.0.2
-    - shade all dependencies
+    - Shade all dependencies
 - v1.0.1
-    - jmx2logz.io output log level can be configured.
+    - Jmx2logz.io output log level can be configured.
 - v1.0.0
-    - Added javadoc
+    - Added Javadoc
 - v0.0.8
     - Additional metric information will be sent under "dim" instead of "dimensions"
 - v0.0.7
-    - Added feature which allows you to add extra dimensions to the collected metrics before sent.
+    - Added a feature that allows you to add extra dimensions to the collected metrics before sent.

 # The other stuff